jed/rndr.me/README.md

 # Get the results rendered by the rndr server
 HTML=`curl 127.0.0.1:8001 -s -G --data-urlencode href=$URL`

-# Check whether the rendered file contains the random URL
+# Check whether the rendered file contains the URL
 echo $HTML | grep -q $URL
 NOT_FOUND=$?